 - ½ to ¾ tsp red chilli powder

 - ½ to ¾ tsp garam masala powder

 - ¼ tsp cumin powder (optional)

 - Wash and soak rajma for 8 to 10 hours in ample water.
-If you prefer to pressure cook them first, you can do it for 3 to 4 whistles on a medium flame with 2 cups of water.

 - Heat a pan with oil and saute cumin until it sizzles.